 Weekend Round-up

 It's no secret that Michel Platini's had the Premier League in his crosshairs and its downfall on top of priorities ever since his appointment as UEFA President.
 England's abysmal showing in the World Cup certainly lent some credibility to Platini's argument that the Premier League's transfer and ownership policies are detrimental to the development of its national team.
+In fact, Platini, like many of his other peers, have been pointing out the Bundesliga's success in cultivating a new generation of stars for Germany.
+Even if you don't like Platini you've got to agree with some of his logic here.

 But who cares about the national team when its goals galore every weekend?!
 Last weekend, three matches produced 18 goals!
 That's the entire sum of goals scored in the Bundesliga in one weekend (two weekends if you compare it to the Serie A).